Cancel anytime

 Major Acquisitions

-- Strategic Rationale: To expand Under Armour's digital fitness platform and user base.
-They sold MyFitnessPal in 2020.
+- Strategic Rationale: To expand Under Armour's connected fitness offerings and gain access to a large user base.

 Growth Trajectory and Initiatives

-Recent Initiatives: Recent initiatives include a focus on direct-to-consumer sales, product innovation, and streamlining operations.
+Recent Initiatives: Recent initiatives include focusing on direct-to-consumer sales, streamlining its product portfolio, and investing in its digital capabilities.

 Summary